 - Request the transfer of your personal information to another party.

-If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact our Data Privacy Manager.
+If you want to review, verify, correct, or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact our Data Privacy Manager (see Section 7 above).

-If you have any questions about this privacy notice or how we handle your personal information, please contact the DPO.
+If you have any questions about this privacy notice or how we handle your personal information, please contact our DPO (See section headed Introduction).

 You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues.